 Where to stay in Shanghai

-The Shanghai Fish Inn Bund is a favourite of mine, with private rooms starting at ¥145 and just a short walk from Time Square and metro station.
+The Shanghai Fish Inn Bund is a favourite of mine, with private rooms starting at ¥145 and just a short walk from Time Square and the metro station.

 Another popular spot for budget travellers is the Shanghai Chi Chen Hostel dorm beds starting at ¥72 and just a few metres from Xiaonanmen subway station.

-The Astor House Hotel is ideal for those interested in the history of the city; located a 2 minute stroll from Waibaidu Bridge and a short walk from The Bund Historical Museum and Huangpu Park.
+The Astor House Hotel is ideal for those interested in the history of the city; located a 2-minute stroll from Waibaidu Bridge and a short walk from The Bund Historical Museum and Huangpu Park.
 Rooms start at ¥490.

 SSAW Boutique Hotel Shanghai Bund is a highly rated hotel in Shanghai, with rooms starting at ¥650 in an ideal location next to Shanghai Old Street and Yu Gardens.

 Oozing luxury, the Grand Central Hotel is a stunning and vast hotel that is perfect for a night or two if you want to treat yourself.
 Rooms start at ¥850 and this is definitely a place I will be spending a night or so at next time we visit Shanghai.

 China is a relatively cheap place to visit in the world but there are still ways that you can save even more money in the country, allowing you to travel for longer.

 - Visit off peak – As we mentioned above, the Winter isn’t too cold and it is off-season, so you can save money on hotels and travel during this time.